-CPD Module Two (consistent with CPD modules)
+CPD Module Two (consistent with BASW's CPD Guidelines), 8-12 June 2021

 The Disaster Interventions from Green Social Work Perspectives (SWKPG89, 20 credits) is a postgraduate, continuing professional development (CPD) module that explores themes, debates, dilemmas and practices encountered in disaster social work as a global profession.
 Case studies will explore the: stages of a disaster; complexities that social workers and humanitarian aid workers encounter in doing their work in difficult circumstances; and impact of disasters on the emotions of the victim-survivors dealing with grief and loss, and the impact of these reactions on the practitioner him/herself, and thus, the need for self-care and supervision.
 The case examples will also consider the importance of the physical environment on the well-being of the victim-survivors, practitioners.